Konstantin9209/Konstantin9209/README.md

 👀 I’m interested in software testing, full-stack development and machine learning.

-🌱 I’m currently learning C# and improving my skills in JUnit and Selenium WebDriver to create successful test cases.
+🌱 I’m currently learning C# and improving my skills in JUnit/NUnit and Selenium WebDriver to create successful test cases.

 💞️ I’m looking to collaborate on open source projects that focus on educational tools and community-driven content.

-📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/konstantin-petkov92/) .
+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/konstantin-petkov92/) .
 You can also shoot me an email at You can also shoot me an email at [konstantin.z.petkov@gmail.com](mailto:your-email).

 <!---
 Konstantin9209/Konstantin9209 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.